20 Proven Steps to Gain Admission with Low JAMB Score

 17. Apply for Admission to College of Education

-Admission into a College of Education is a good option for students with low JAMB scores.
+Admission to a College of Education is a good option for students with low JAMB scores.

 Colleges of Education in Nigeria run two years’ program.